kevinmiguet-wm/book-notes/Business/What's the role of a CEO ?.md

 ### Whats a good CEO ?

 **He's an investor**
-- get the max value to your time invested
+- get the max value from your time invested
-	- invest
+- invest t